flutter/website/src/deployment/flavors.md

 For example, you might have one flavor for your full-fledged production app, another as a limited "free" app, another for testing experimental features, and so on.

-Let's say you want to make both free and paid versions of your Flutter app.
+Say you want to make both free and paid versions of your Flutter app.
 You can use flavors to set up both app versions without writing two separate apps.
 The free version of the app has basic functionality and ads (for example).